 Paralysis in dogs happens when the central nervous system’s ability to coordinate the body’s movements is diminished or completely lost.

 All cases of paralysis in dogs, even rare cases of temporary paralysis, are a cause for concern and warrant a vet visit without delay.
-If you see the signs of paralysis in your dog, then consult your veterinarian right away for a proper diagnosis and treatment.
+If you see the signs in your dog, then consult your veterinarian right away for a proper diagnosis and treatment.

-Here is what you should know about the symptoms, causes, and treatments of paralysis in dogs.
+Here’s what you should know about the symptoms, causes, and treatments of paralysis in dogs.

 Symptoms Of Paralysis In Dogs

 The symptoms of paralysis in dogs can vary based on the cause and which nerve communication pathways suffer damage.

 The rear legs are the most common part of the body to suffer effects, but many other parts of the body can be affected, too.

 If you see any of the symptoms below in your dog, then you should consult your vet right away:

 - Inability to move back legs or all four legs

 - Signs of pain in neck, spine, or legs